HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/servers/set-hpovenclosuregroup.md

 An enclosure group is a logical resource that defines a standard configuration for member logical enclosures.
 Use this Cmdlet to update the configuration policy for a specific enclosure group resource.

+{% hint style="info" %}
-Required permissions: Server administrator or Infrastructure administrator
+Minimum required privileges: Server administrator or Infrastructure administrator
+{% endhint %}

 ## Examples